facebookresearch/habitat-lab/habitat_baselines/rl/ddppo/README.md

 **Note:** Evaluation was done with *sampled* actions.

-All model weights are subject to [Matterport3D Terms-of-Use](http://dovahkiin.stanford.edu/matterport/public/MP_TOS.pdf)
+All model weights are subject to [Matterport3D Terms-of-Use](http://dovahkiin.stanford.edu/matterport/public/MP_TOS.pdf).

 ## Citing

-If you use DD-PPO or the model-weights in your research, please cite the following [technical report]():
+If you use DD-PPO or the model-weights in your research, please cite the following [paper](https://arxiv.org/abs/1911.00357):

-    @article{wijmans2019ddppo,
+    @article{wijmans2020ddppo,
       title = {{D}ecentralized {D}istributed {PPO}: {S}olving {P}oint{G}oal {N}avigation},
-      author =  {Erik Wijmans and Abhishek Kadian and Ari Morcos and Stefan Lee and Irfan Essa and Devi Parikh and Manolis Savva and Dhruv Batra}, journal = {arXiv preprint},
+      author =  {Erik Wijmans and Abhishek Kadian and Ari Morcos and Stefan Lee and Irfan Essa and Devi Parikh and Manolis Savva and Dhruv Batra}, journal = {International Conference on Learning Representations (ICLR)}, year =    {2020}
-      year =    {2019}
     }